 Misalignment of the eyes (strabismus) can also cause amblyopia.
 The eyes produce two images—one from each eye—that normally are fused or united into a single image in the brain and then integrated to produce three-dimensional images and high levels of depth perception.
 The ability to fuse images develops during early childhood.
 If the two images are so misaligned that they cannot be fused together, the brain suppresses an image, ignoring the input from that eye.
 The brain is unaware of the image from the affected eye even though the eye may be structurally normal.
 In adults, because the visual pathways are already developed, seeing two different images results in double vision (diplopia) rather than in loss of vision.

-A third type of amblyopia develops when a clouding or opacity of the lens of the eye (such as from a congenital cataract) or of the cornea reduces or distorts the light entering an eye.
+A third type of amblyopia develops when a clouding or opacity of the lens of the eye (such as from a congenital cataract) or of the cornea reduces or distorts the light entering an eye or when another cause (such as glaucoma) leads to decreased vision in an eye.
 A very droopy eyelid also can block vision and cause amblyopia.

 Did You Know...